brendan-briody-sec/brendan-cybersec-portfolio/labs/metasploitable-ssh-lab/README.md

 ## Notes & next steps
 - **Safety:** All testing was done on an isolated Host-Only network.
 Do not run these scans against systems you do not own.
-- Reproduce steps in a lab report on GitHub with supporting screenshots (optional).
 - Next labs: demonstrate detection (log correlation), install `fail2ban` on target and re-test, and create a GitHub lab report with step-by-step commands + timestamps.